oddle-developer/oddle-frontend-challenge/README.md

 ## Submission Steps

 To submit, you are going to create a pull request that contains all the code changes.
-This pull request points to an empty branch that has @oddle-developer as the reviewer and has the required information (see step no. 8) in the description.
+This pull request points to an empty branch that has [oddle-developer](https://github.com/oddle-developer) as the reviewer and has the required information (see step no. 8) in the description.
 For the detailed process, follow our step-by-step instructions:

 1. Create a private repository on your GitHub account
 2. Make sure you have a *small* initial commit e.g. could be this `README.md` file or any framework templates.